 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on Life Care Center of Brookfield Nursing Home, Brookfield, Missouri
+Life Care Center of Brookfield Nursing Home Abuse and Neglect Lawyers

 This facility is a "for-profit" 120-certified bed long term care center providing cares and services to residents of Brookfield and Linn County, Missouri.
 The Medicare and Medicaid-participating home is located at: